Game brain: Summary

 His theory has gained some recognition in popular culture, especially among parents who believe that video gaming can have detrimental effects on child development.
-It has in many instances affected local policy and decision-making regarding the selling of games to minors.
-Often, when cases of juvenile delinquency and child misbehaviour are suspected to be a result of over-exposure to video games, Japanese media will show game brain as a possible explanation.
+It has, in many instances, affected local policy and decision-making regarding the selling of games to minors.
+Often, when cases of juvenile delinquency and child misbehaviour are suspected to be a result of over-exposure to video games, Japanese media will suggest game brain as a possible explanation.
 Mori insisted that use of the internet was the cause of the Sasebo slashing.